arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/datasheet/datasheet.md

     *   **Murata CMWX1ZZABZ-078 LoRa®** module, SMA connector for antenna
         *   Brand and Model: Murata CMWX1ZZABZ-078
         *   FCC ID: VPYCMABZ
-        *   Integrated components:
-            *   Semtech SX1276 transceiver
-            *   STMicroelectronics STM32L0 series microcontroller
+        *   Integrated components: Semtech SX1276 transceiver, STMicroelectronics STM32L0 series microcontroller
         *   **Note**: The module integrates a transceiver and a microcontroller.
 As it is designed for low-power wide-area network (LPWAN) applications and does not operate on cellular networks, it does not possess an IMEI number or a TAC.
     *   **SARA-R412M-02B (4G/Cat-M1/NB-IoT)**, micro SIM, SMA connector for antenna
         *   Brand and Model: u-blox SARA-R412M-02B